paulbrodersen/netgraph/docs/source/sphinx_gallery_output/plot_12_multicomponent_graphs.rst

 Graphs with Multiple Components
 ===============================

+Many node layout algorithms are only properly defined for connected graphs, and yield bad results when applied to graphs with multiple components.
-For each component, netgraph computes the node and edge layouts separately, and then arranges the individual components with respect to each other using `rectangle packing`__.
+To circumvent this issue, Netgraph computes the node layout separately for each component, and then arranges the individual components with respect to each other using `rectangle packing`__.

 .. __ : https://github.com/Penlect/rectangle-packer

 ..
-GENERATED FROM PYTHON SOURCE LINES 12-36
+GENERATED FROM PYTHON SOURCE LINES 14-38